 Opisthotonos is much more common in infants and children than in adults.
 It is also more extreme in infants and children because of their less mature nervous systems.

 Opisthotonos may occur in infants with meningitis.
+This is an infection of the meninges, the membranes that cover the brain and spinal cord.
+Viruses, malaria, and syphilis are infections associated with opisthotonos.
 It may also occur as a sign of reduced brain function or injury to the nervous system.

 Other causes may include:

 - Arnold-Chiari syndrome, a problem with the structure of the brain